brimdata/zed/docs/language/operators/pass.md

 3
 ```

-_Copy each input value to three parallel legs and leave the values unmodified on one of them_
+_Copy each input value to three parallel pipeline branches and leave the values unmodified on one of them_
 ```mdtest-command
 echo '"HeLlo, WoRlD!"' | zq -z ' fork (